Skip to main content | Skip to section menu | Access keys.

 The model is used to illustrate the relationship between the flow of traffic on the road network and the road space still available for vehicles.
 This model can then be used by the Council when making decisions regarding proposed developments and road improvements.
 As the model will simulate individual vehicles, the Council can model complex strategies, proposals and solutions to ascertain the impact on the whole of our road network.

-SESTRAN - Regional Transport Strategy
+SEStran - Regional Transport Strategy

-SESTRAN has an obligation under the Transport (Scotland) Act 2005 to develop a Regional Transport Strategy (RTS) for transport within its regions.
-This is SESTRAN's primary duty under the Act .
+SEStran has an obligation under the Transport (Scotland) Act 2005 to develop a Regional Transport Strategy (RTS) for transport within its regions.
+This is SEStran's primary duty under the Act .

 Scotland's Transport Agency

-Transport Scotland is the new national transport agency for Scotland.
+Transport Scotland is the national transport agency for Scotland.
 The agency is responsible for delivering the Scottish Government's vision for transport and the capital investment programme for the next ten years.
 Transport Scotland is also responsible for the running of the trunk road network, the rail network and the national concessionary travel scheme.

 Roads, Traffic & Transportation